+Where:

-Where: image-width and image-height are the width and height of images that your camera is configured for (in my case, 1280x960).
-This value is in the Source tab for each monitor image buffer size is the # of images ZM will keep in memory (this is used by ZM to make sure it has pre and post images before detecting an alarm - very useful because by the time an alarm is detected, the reason for the alarm may move out of view and a buffer is really useful for this, including for analyzing stats/scores).
-This value is in the buffers tab for each monitor target color space is the color depth - 8bit, 24bit or 32bit.
-It's again in the source tab of each monitor The 1.2 at the start is basically adding 20% on top of the calculation to account for image/stream overheads (this is an estimate)
+- image-width and image-height are the width and height of images that your camera is configured for (in my case, 1280x960).
+This value is in the Source tab for each monitor - image buffer size is the # of images ZM will keep in memory (this is used by ZM to make sure it has pre and post images before detecting an alarm very useful because by the time an alarm is detected, the reason for the alarm may move out of view and a buffer is really useful for this, including for analyzing stats/scores).
+This value is in the buffers tab for each monitor - target color space is the color depth 8bit, 24bit or 32bit.
+It's again in the source tab of each monitor

+The 20% overhead on top of the calculation to account for image/stream overheads (this is an estimate)